Faculty & staff biographies

 Mrs. Ciasulli is a South Florida native, born and raised in Deerfield Beach.
 She graduated Cum Laude from Florida Atlantic University with a Bachelors degree in Elementary Education.
 She is also endorsed to teach ESOL students.
-Mrs. Ciasulli has taught in the Broward County school system since 1997, with 14 years experience in first grade.
-She is married to Chris, and they have two children--one attending West Boca High School and the other attending Saint Joseph’s Episcopal School.
+Mrs. Ciasulli taught in the Broward County school system since 1997, with over 15 years experience in first grade.
+She is married to Chris, and they have two children--one attending college and the other attending Saint Joseph’s Episcopal School.

 Mrs. Chiodo was born and raised in Delray Beach, Florida.
 She graduated from Florida Atlantic University with a Bachelors degree in Elementary Education.
 She is also endorsed to teach Gifted and ESOL students.
-This is her thirteenth year teaching and her tenth year at Saint Joseph’s Episcopal School.
+This is her 17th year teaching and her 16th year at Saint Joseph’s Episcopal School.
 She has two children, Isabella and Charlie.

-Maggie Midden is a veteran teacher of almost 20 years in the state of Florida.
+Maggie Midden is a veteran teacher of over 20 years in the state of Florida.
 She received her teaching degree from the University of Central Florida and her Master of Education degree from Palm Beach Atlantic University.
 Maggie has a Florida Professional Teacher certificate with Gifted Endorsement.
 She has taught in public, charter, and private education.
-Maggie is looking forward to being a part of the loving, enriching environment of Saint Joseph’s Episcopal School.
+Maggie enjoys being a part of the loving, enriching environment of Saint Joseph’s Episcopal School.

 Mr. Wideroff was born and raised in South Florida.
 He graduated from the University of Miami with a Bachelor of Science degree in Marine Science and Biology, and a minor in Chemistry.
 Mr. Wideroff played lacrosse at UM all four years and was captain of the team his senior year.
 Sports have always been an important part of his life, and he enjoys sharing that enthusiasm with students at SJES.
 Mr. Wideroff went on to earn a Masters in Science Education from Nova University.
 He loves encouraging a passion for science and understanding the natural world, as well as challenging students to utilize scientific inquiry.
 Outside of St. Joseph’s, Mr. Wideroff is an avid waterman who loves surfing, fishing, and diving.
 He is also a USCG licensed captain and runs fishing charters in his spare time.

-Ms. Bosch recently graduated from Hope College with a Bachelors degree in Physical Education and Health Education.
-Ms. Bosch played soccer at Hope College for four years (and in high school), as well as Varsity basketball and golf.
+Coach Bosch graduated from Hope College with a Bachelors degree in Physical Education and Health Education.
+She played soccer at Hope College for four years (and in high school), as well as Varsity basketball and golf.
 Sports have always been an important part of Kristina’s life.
-She looks forward to this new journey as the Saint Joseph’s P.E.
+She has enjoyed her journey as the Saint Joseph’s P.E.
 Teacher and the Girls’ Head Coach.

 Emily Carter is a South Florida native raised in Boca Raton.
 Emily received her B.A. in Music from Florida Atlantic University.
 She is currently certified in Elementary Education K-6, as well as Music K-12.
 She is a member of the Florida Music Educators Association, as well as the Florida Vocal Association.
 Emily has taught music and general classroom education at Saint Andrew’s School, Good Shepherd Episcopal School, and Banyan Creek Elementary.
-She is a member of Saint Paul’s Episcopal Church in Delray Beach and has sung in the choir for over 9 years.
-She is featured on the Live Hymnal album recorded at Saint Joseph’s and can be heard on the new album coming in 2016.
-She is married to her husband, Andrew, and they have a daughter currently attending the Early Childhood Academy.
+She is a member of Saint Paul’s Episcopal Church in Delray Beach and has sung in the choir for over 10 years.
+She is featured on the Live Hymnal album recorded at Saint Joseph’s and can be heard on the new album that came out in 2016.
+She is married to her husband, Andrew, and they have a daughter currently attending St. Joseph’s, as well as a son attending the Early Childhood Academy.

-Ms. Cunningham is a transplant from Michigan where she earned a Bachelor’s Degree in Child Psychology from Michigan State University and a Master’s Certification in Educational Technology.
+Ms. Cunningham is a transplant from Michigan, where she earned a Bachelor’s Degree in Child Psychology from Michigan State University and a Master’s Certification in Educational Technology.
 Upon graduating, she established a career as a Treatment Director for adjudicated adolescents at a substance abuse residential facility.
-After two decades, Ms. Cunningham decided she wanted a creative change and started her own event planning business.
+After a decade, Ms. Cunningham decided she wanted a creative change and started her own event planning business.
 Currently, she has a company called Mosaic Productions, Inc. that specializes in video editing, graphic design, and photography.
 As the Publications Director, Ms. Cunningham is responsible for the graphic design and photography work used to prepare all publications and marketing materials associated with the school.
-She also executes the technology curricula for Jr. Kindergarten through 8th grade, as well as acting as the current Technology Integrationist for the faculty and student body.
-She has one son, Gregory, who is currently attending Florida Gulf Coast University and is a 2009 Saint Joseph’s alum.
+She also executes the technology curricula for Pre-Kindergarten through 8th grade, as well as acting as the current Technology Integrationist for the faculty and student body.
+She has one son, Gregory, is a 2009 Saint Joseph’s alum.